The end of the world is a foreboding

 or how.

-If by leaky earth fluid spitting out into space,
+If by leaky earth fluid spitting out

 or by too much pressure built up